Skip to content

 lnms config:set custom_descr '["This is Custom"]' # Add custom interface descriptions (array)

-You are able to adjust the number and time frames of the quick select time options for graphs and the mini graphs shown per row.
+You can change the number and the time frames of the quick select options for graphs.
+You can also change the mini graphs in each row.

 Quick select: